Let’s start with a little game. When you hear the term user experience (UX), what is the first thing that comes to mind? Got it?

 Now that you understand the difference between the two terms, let’s see how you can use them to your advantage.

-You know what a good omni-channel CX is and you have all these channels and touchpoints, but now what?
-You need to make sure your users are having a good experience no matter how they are interacting with your brand.
+It’s important to ensure your users have a good experience no matter how they are interacting with your brand.
 Getting started may seem a little overwhelming, but the best way to start is to talk it out.
 Seriously.

 Step 1: Interview